 “CBT (Cognitive Behavioural Therapy) is a type of taking psychotherapy used to address mental health concerns.
 CBT is a popular treatment as it has a clear treatment approach.
 Clients have a sense of control during the treatment sessions.
 It is a short-term focused treatment.

-NYC students who would like to address any of the above issues can request a free course of CBT sessions, with a trainee cognitive behavioural therapist in the second year of training, with the aim of starting to change their behaviours to more effectively work towards their personal and/or educational goals.”
+NYC students who would like to address any of the above issues can request a free course of CBT sessions, with the aim of starting to change their behaviours to more effectively work towards their personal and/or educational goals.”